About ArjieFor there is good news yet to hear and fine things to be seen Before we go to paradise by way of Kensal Green – G K Chesterton

 Eventually, I had the opportunity to continue my interest.
 Encouraged by my yoga teachers, I enrolled in the Dru Yoga Teacher Training course and achieved my yoga teacher qualification.
 I was able to leave my work as a full-time corporate project manager, joined the relevant professional bodies (DPN, REPs and IYN), allowing me to formally teach yoga in health and leisure centres.
 Training to be a yoga teacher met my needs to better understand and share the benefits of this empowering practice.
 I have also pursued my interest in Advaita (Non Duality) and Meditation .
 All have deepened my yoga, increased my awareness and allowed me to be more mindful and just ‘let things be’ – even as a hardened project manager.
 I also work on projects with organisations and provide project consultancy and staff-coaching services.

-I have practical experience in a number of yoga styles including Hatha Yoga, Dru Yoga, Vinyasa, Hot Yoga, Pregnancy & Postnatal Yoga, Yoga Nidra and Meditation and incorporate aspects from these into my classes.
+I have practical experience in a number of yoga styles including Hatha Yoga, Dru Yoga, Vinyasa, Hot Yoga, Yin Yoga, Pregnancy & Postnatal Yoga, Yoga Nidra and Meditation and incorporate aspects from these into my classes.